-Lancia, an iconic Italian car brand that everyone wants to see do well but not many want to drive, is probably getting its final shot at success this decade under the new owners.
+Lancia, an iconic Italian car brand that everyone wants to see do well but few want to drive, is probably getting its final shot at success this decade under the new owners.
 Fiat’s sister brand has got the attention of the top-level management at Stellantis, with the potential to expand it as a premium brand in the Old Continent.

 Lancia electric SUV plans